asmirnov69/pyjviz-poc/docs/pyjviz-poc/RDF/RDF.md

 ## SPARQL

-The first really good news is once you defined something using RDF you can immediately start using SPARQL:
+The first really good news is once you defined something using RDF you can immediately start using [[SPARQL]]:

 ```
 select ?p ?pi